splashx/ansible-krb5-server/README.md

 Example Playbook
 ----------------

 Note the usage of two realms (REALM.COM and REALM2.COM) and how REALM2.COM uses the database_module value "REALM.COM".
-The realm "REALM.COM" doesn't require explicit value for database_value because the MIT kerberos defaults the value to the realm name.
+The realm "REALM.COM" doesn't require explicit value for database_value because the MIT kerberos defaults the value to the realm name (check the MIT Kerberos documentation for details).
+Also, this playbook doesn't install the Master Server (Admin Server)
 ```
 - hosts: kdc-slave
   become: yes
   vars:
+    krb5-admin-server: false
     krb5kdc_kdcdefaults:
       - kdc_max_dgram_reply_size: 4096
         default_principal_flags: